mitziii/Investigate-a-dataset/README.md

 # Investigate-a-dataset

-Using Python packages such as Pandas, NumPy and Matplotlib to investigate a dataset
+Using Python libraries such as Pandas, NumPy and Matplotlib to investigate (wrangle, explore, draw conclusions and communicate) a dataset

 ## Overview